the-COH/chapter_1_season_5/README.md

 4. Video: We are developing on the Huddle01 application layer and creating a bridge with the Solana blockchain to enable video conferencing and streaming on-chain.
 We are utilizing IPFS and Filecoin for storage purposes.
 We also plan to use Aptos along with Livepeer for developing a video command and control center and make it available via a bridge network.
 Please visit https://github.com/aspiringsecurity/Drone-DAO/tree/main/Drone-Modules-Solana-IBC.

-5. Wormhole integration for multi-chain features and blockchain interoperability in Solana: Please visit bootstrapped project using Wormhole with Scaffold at https://github.com/aspiringsecurity/Drone-DAO/tree/main/wormhole-scaffolding/solana ; Usage of Wormhole Solana SDK: https://github.com/aspiringsecurity/Drone-DAO/tree/main/wormhole-solidity-sdk ; Wormhole Token bridge UI in Solana at https://github.com/aspiringsecurity/Drone-DAO/tree/main/wormhole-token-bridge-ui and Wormhole Cross Chain Borrow Lend at https://github.com/aspiringsecurity/Drone-DAO/tree/main/wormhole-cross-chain-borrow-lend .
+5. Wormhole integration for multi-chain features and blockchain interoperability in Solana:

+  Please visit bootstrapped project using Wormhole with Scaffold at https://github.com/aspiringsecurity/Drone-DAO/tree/main/wormhole-scaffolding/solana ;

+  - Usage of Wormhole Solana SDK: https://github.com/aspiringsecurity/Drone-DAO/tree/main/wormhole-solidity-sdk ;

+  - Wormhole Token bridge UI in Solana at https://github.com/aspiringsecurity/Drone-DAO/tree/main/wormhole-token-bridge-ui and

+  - Wormhole Cross Chain Borrow Lend at https://github.com/aspiringsecurity/Drone-DAO/tree/main/wormhole-cross-chain-borrow-lend

+Wormhole cross chain interoperability between Solana and Cosmos

+1. Wormhole Solana and Canto bridge enables us to have a DAO infrastructure with minimal gas fees.
+That is very important both from the privacy and cost effectiveness front.

+2. Using Wormhole, Cosmos interoperability with Solana and Ethereum like blockchains.
+Also, ability to use decentralize NFT voting for incident investigative system.

+3. Ability to generate NFT and ease of identity management.

+4. We are generating an NFT for NFC tags for drones and UAVs and spare parts at the time of service and repair workflows.

+5. Analytics tooling for visualization, tabulation, collaboration and organization of data.

+5. Identity management, ability to extend the solution using IBC and reducing misinformation at the time of Incident analysis and reporting are the key reasons for experimenting with Canto.
+Overall, Canto enables investigative case management and incident reporting, identity management at the time of allocation of a case to a police officer, incident severity analysis based on the decentralize voting at the IBC chain.

 # Waves Blockchain